alibabacloudkorea/ACKC/Welcome file.md

 This solution uses smart Access Gateway SAG, CEN and GA1.0 to build an application acceleration service, which can help domestic users in China accelerate access to application systems deployed overseas.

-> Note: As of now(2021.02.16), Alibaba Cloud do not have a Korea region.
-For having every component be in Alibaba Cloud, we use GA1.0 which is an old version of GA(Global Accelerator).
-We can use GA, but then we need to deploy a proxy in somewhere in Korea by using other cloud vendors or IDC etc. To be able to use GA1.0, you need to submit the ticket and apply a whitelist.
-Make sure that you apply all of them below.
-	1) GA1.0
-	2) Korea(Seoul) Network PoP
-	3) VPC whitelist for Korea Network PoP

 # 2. Solution Overview
 ## 2.1 Overview
 ![](https://github.com/rnlduaeo/alibaba/blob/master/Screen%20Shot%202021-02-16%20at%2011.04.06%20AM.png?raw=true)